AngryBytes/hash/README.md

 Installation is done via Composer: `composer require angrybytes/hash`.

-## Contents
+## Components

 ### Hash

-`AngryBytes\Hash\Hash` is the main hasher class.
-It uses one of the `Hashers` to do the work.
+`AngryBytes\Hash\Hash` is the main hasher class and acts as a helper wrapper around hashers (i.e. `AngryBytes\Hash\HasherInterface` implementations).

-Available hashers are:
+Some of the main features of this component:

+* Hash strings and/or passwords.
+* Create short hashes (e.g. used for identification).
+* Compare strings/hashes using a time-safe method.
+* Verify a string against a hash using the configured hasher.

+### Hashers

+This library comes with a set of hashers to be utilised by this hash component (or to be used on their own):

  * `AngryBytes\Hash\Hasher\BlowFish`
  * `AngryBytes\Hash\Hasher\MD5`
  * `AngryBytes\Hash\Hasher\Password`

-In addition this class can compare strings/hashes using a time-safe method.

 ### HMAC